A Preterist Commentary on Revelation 16: Summary and Highlights

 The following may seem unbelievable.
 However, most information is taken from unbiased historical records and all information is easily verifiable.
 Sources listed at the end.

 Preterism, A Commentary of Revelation 16: The Seven Bowls Mirror the Plagues of Exodus.

-In Deuteronomy 28 God promised abundant blessings to his people if they kept His law.
-But if they failed, they would be afflicted with the plagues of Egypt (Deuteronomy 28:60).
-In this chapter, the unfaithful Israelites are destroyed by seven bowls each representing a different plague of Exodus.
+In Deuteronomy 28 God promised abundant blessings to his people if they kept the Law of Moses.
+But if they failed to keep the Law, Israel would be afflicted with the plagues of Egypt (Deuteronomy 28:60).
+Earlier we saw how each of the seven trumpets represented a different plague of Egypt.
+We also saw repeated Exodus references throughout Revelation as a whole including the fact that the mark of the beast is a dark reminder of the plague of the firstborn (see the commentary on Revelation 13).
+Revelation 16 continues this theme by also presenting each bowl as a different plague of Exodus.
 The first bowl is the plague of boils.
 The second and third bowls represent the plague of blood.
 The fifth bowl is the plague of darkness.
 The sixth bowl calls to mind the plague of frogs and the parting of the Red Sea.
 And the seventh bowl is the plague of hail.

 Revelation Fulfilled, An Exposition, Interpretation and Commentary of Revelation 16: The Seven Bowls are the Seven Trumpets.

 Milton S. Terry notes that apocalyptic literature often presents the same matter two or more times using different symbols.
 This fact is illustrated in Genesis 37:5-11.
 Here Joseph dreams two different dreams which both symbolize his impending exaltation.
 Genesis 41:14-30 is another example.
 Here Pharaoh dreams two distinct dreams each signifying the coming famine.
 The dream of the statue in Daniel 2 and the dream of the four beasts in Daniel 7 is another example.1